When was the last time you visited independent bookshops? Perhaps it has been a while, maybe even never.

 Last, but certainly not least, is Falmouth Bookseller.

-Based on the cobbled streets of a Cornish town, is a wonderful bookshop.
+Based on the cobbled streets of the Cornish town, Falmouth’s most popular bookshop is a wonderful place.

-It’s also where I bought my first copy of The Lord of the Rings – which I promptly devoured from cover-to-cover over the course of a Cornwall holiday.
+It’s where I bought my first copy of The Lord of the Rings – which I promptly devoured from cover-to-cover over the course of a Cornwall holiday – as well as some local poetry.

 Nearby, Falmouth has some great cafés, pubs, and other independent restaurants.
 It’s also a short ferry ride away from St. Mawes – a quiet Cornish seaside village.